berensp/berensp.github.io/_posts/2025-02-22-safetyism.md

 * * *

-To be clear, safety is a lovely thing—Maslow filed it under "basic needs," and as a dad and husband I want a certain amount.
+To be clear, safety is not a terrible thing—Maslow filed it under "basic needs," and as a dad and husband I want a certain amount.
 But we've crowned it as one of the highest goods, which is foolish and misguided.
 Let us swing the pendulum back the other direction.

 — ᴘ. ᴍ. ʙ.